 Home Improvement is Necessary

-Making steady improvements during your years of ownership keep you from having a long list of honey-do’s when it is time to sell.
-Additionally, your home is more enjoyable along the way.
+Most homeowners find that making steady improvements during their years of ownership help them avoid a long list of honey-do’s when it is time to sell.
+Additionally, a home is more enjoyable along the way.

 Consider Cost Vs. Value When Remodeling